 They’re only so-so on groomed slopes or in the park.
 REI carries a modest selection of powder-specific boards (click on the "powder" checkbox on the left column of the snowboard page).

-Some taller women, particularly those with a boot size of 9 or higher, may find it useful to look at some boards in the men's category.
+Taller women, particularly those with a boot size of 9 or higher, may find it useful to look at some boards in the men's category.

 Kids’: While kids grow fast, parents should avoid buying an adult board, hoping your child will grow into it.
 An oversized board can be unmanageable for a child and slow their skill development.